 We always comply with standards and rules set by regulatory authorities and by national and international standards authorities.
 We will always comply with local employment laws.
 Our range of HR policies and ways of working ensure that our employees are treated fairly in terms of:

-- Clear expectations of and ways of working with our partner recruitment agencies for
+Clear expectations of and ways of working with our partner recruitment agencies for temporary staff.

 We continue to review all our employment policies globally on a regular basis to ensure we are compliant with any legislative changes.